DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 MAC ADDRESS TABLE

-- Secure MAC addresses will be added to the MAC ADDRESS TABLE like any other MAC address
+- Secure MAC addresses will be added to the MAC address table like any other MAC address
-    - STICKY and STATIC secure MAC addresses will have a type of STATIC
+    - Sticky and static secure MAC addresses will have a type of STATIC
     - Dynamically-Learned secure MAC addresses will have a type of DYNAMIC
     - You can view all secure MAC addresses with `show mac address-table secure`